Crio-Bytes/IBD-2022-Master-Repository/Fun with Python/README.md

 Congratulations!
 You have finished all of the tasks.
 I hope you enjoyed it and took away something new.
 You can now create new automation scripts based on your own concepts.
 Learn how to use more Python libraries to create new things, such as sending mass emails or reading Excel and Word files.

-Learn-by-doing is the best method for stimulating your mind and fostering creativity.
+***#Learnbydoing*** is the best method for stimulating your mind and fostering creativity.
 Additionally, you learn new things, new Python libraries, and many other things as you create new programmes.

 # Reference